11 Scenic Drives During Fall in Wisconsin

 Upper Mississippi River Valley

 The Upper Mississippi River Valley is fantastic for scenic fall drives; a broad ribbon of water shouldered by sandstone bluffs daubed in amber and rust.
-Follow Hwy 35 (the Great River Road) from Prescott to Potosi for 234 miles of charming river towns, antique shops, great cafes, and stunning bluff-top views.
+Follow Hwy 35, affectionately known as the Great River Road, from Prescott to Potosi for nearly 250 miles of charming river towns, antique shops, great cafes, and stunning bluff-top views.

 Along the way, observation platforms allow you to watch river barges "lock through" at Lock & Dam No. 4 at Alma, No. 6 at Trempealeau, and No. 8 at Genoa.
 Enjoy three Wisconsin State Parks, a pair of Wisconsin Historical Society sites, terrific walleye and bass fishing, and some of the finest bird watching in the Midwest (they do, after all, call it the "Mississippi Flyway").